peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary float with the same value as <code>dbl</code>.
+* A binary floating-point number with the same value as <code>dbl</code>.

 ### FromEInteger
-    public static EFloat FromEInteger​(EInteger bigint) Converts an arbitrary-precision integer to the same value as a binary float.
+    public static EFloat FromEInteger​(EInteger bigint) Converts an arbitrary-precision integer to the same value as a binary floating-point number.

 **Parameters:**